jonaheinke/nonogram_solver/README.md

 There are plenty of examples in the `example_files` folder, hand-solved solutions and their transcriptions.
 Some of them are marked `hard` which cannot be solved with traditional methods.

+## Current stage of development

+It can currently solve any nonogram without assumptions.
+But that is not really useful, because you can solve those by hand.
+I don't know why but it can't solve nonograms with assumptions for the life of it.

 ## Usage

 ### Commandline